Bundling Home and Auto Insurance: Average Savings & Best Companies

 Find your best options in less than 2 minutes

-If you're paying for home and auto insurance separately, you could be leaving hundreds of dollars on the table every year.
-Bundling home and auto insurance — purchasing both policies from the same carrier — is one of the simplest ways to cut your insurance costs without sacrificing coverage.
+If you're paying for home and auto insurance separately, you could be leaving hundreds (or even over a thousand) dollars on the table every year.
+Bundling home and auto insurance, which means purchasing both policies from the same carrier, remains one of the simplest ways to cut your insurance costs without sacrificing coverage in 2026.

-In this guide, you'll learn exactly how bundling works, how much you can realistically expect to save, which companies offer the strongest discounts, and how to determine whether a bundle is truly the best financial choice for your situation.
+In this guide, you'll learn exactly how bundling works, how much you can realistically expect to save based on the latest 2026 data, which companies offer the strongest discounts, and how to determine whether a bundle is truly the best financial choice for your situation.
+With home insurance premiums having more than doubled since 2019 and auto rates still elevated, knowing how to stack discounts has never mattered more.
 Whether you're a first-time bundler or re-evaluating your current setup, this breakdown will help you make a smarter, more informed decision.

 Key Pinch Points